chainguard-dev/edu/content/chainguard/chainguard-images/reference/pytorch-cuda12/_index.md

 <!--overview:start-->
-A minimal, [wolfi](https://github.com/wolfi-dev)-based image for pytorch, a Python package that provides two high-level features: Tensor computation with strong GPU acceleration and Deep neural networks built on a tape-based autograd system.
+A minimal, Wolfi-based image for PyTorch, a Python package that provides two high-level features: Tensor computation with strong GPU acceleration and Deep neural networks built on a tape-based autograd system.

 <!--overview:end-->